aiswarya-das/Image-Gallery/README.md

 # Image-Gallery
-A simple image gallery created using CSS and JS.
+A simple image gallery created using HTML, CSS and JS.